RaulCotar/arenalloc/README.md

  * Macro config:
  *	 ARENALLOC_ASSERT - controls the `assert` function used (`assert` by def)
  *	 ARENALLOC_STATS - keep allocation statistics per arena (undef by default)
  *	 ARENALLOC_DEF_ARENA - declare a static arena and macro function wrappers
- * to use it by default. (undefined by default)
+ * to use it wihthout havin to pass it around yourself. (undefined by default) */
-*/
 ```
+For more information (especially statistics) see the definition of `arena_t` and
+the implementation of different functions (basically just read the code - it's
+not that complicated).

 ## Future features under consideration
 - thread safety